luyadev/luya/docs/guide/lesson-module.md

 ### Creating the models

-Again we're using the LUYA code wizard to help us create the corresponding model to the data tables:
+Again we're using the LUYA code wizard to help us create the corresponding models with a preconfigured CRUD view for the database tables:

 ```php
 ./vendor/bin/luya crud/create
 ```

-See how to use the wizard to automatically create the contact model```models/Contact.php``` and all associated files like the API controller ```modules/addressbook/admin/apis/ContactController.php``` and the controller ```modules/addressbook/admin/controllers/ContactController.php```:
+Below you see how to use the wizard to automatically create the contact model```models/Contact.php``` and all associated files like the API controller ```modules/addressbook/admin/apis/ContactController.php``` and the controller ```modules/addressbook/admin/controllers/ContactController.php```:

 ![Creating contact model](img/addressbook-contact-modelcreate.gif "Creating contact model")